dunp-org/docs/README.md

 - **notifications**

     create the best notification mechanism...
+[TBC]

 - **processing**

     app specific organized by profile and portfolio, so that only wanted content is replicated. matches cid from original content to cid of processed content entry

     global database?
+[TBC]

 - **statistics**

-    RFU
     Public database for content statistics, where everyone can add plays or other stats for each content on the network.
+[TBC]

 - **feeds**

-    tags, type, categories, user, subs, etc... app specific algo

-    RFU
-    Generates a content feed to be rendered by the social app.
+    tags, type, categories, user, subs, etc... app specific algo Generates a content feed to be rendered by the social app.
+[TBC]

 ### @dunp/resolver